Delusional parasitosis: Diagnosis

-Delusional parasitosis is diagnosed when: 1) the delusion is the only symptom of psychosis, 2) the delusion has lasted a month or longer, 3) the person's behavior is otherwise not markedly odd or impaired, 4) mood disorders (if present at any time) have been comparatively brief, and 5) the delusion cannot be better explained by another medical condition, mental disorder, or the effects of a substance.
+Delusional parasitosis may be diagnosed when: 1) the delusion is the only symptom of psychosis, 2) the delusion has lasted a month or longer, 3) the person's behavior is otherwise not markedly odd or impaired, 4) mood disorders (if present at any time) have been comparatively brief, and 5) the delusion cannot be better explained by another medical condition, mental disorder, or the effects of a substance.
 For diagnosis, the individual must attribute abnormal skin sensations to the belief that they have an infestation, and be convinced that they have an infestation even when evidence shows they do not.

-The condition is recognized in two forms: primary and secondary.
-In primary delusional parasitosis, the delusions are the only manifestation of a psychiatric disorder.
-Secondary delusional parasitosis occurs when another psychiatric condition, medical illness or substance (prescription or recreational) use causes the symptoms.
-In secondary delusional infestation, the delusion is a symptom of another condition rather than the disorder itself.
-Secondary forms of DP can be functional (due to psychiatric disorders) or organic (due to other medical illness or organic disease).
-The secondary organic form may be related to vitamin B_{12} deficiency, hypothyroidism, anemia, hepatitis, diabetes, HIV/AIDS, syphilis, or use of stimulants like methamphetamine and cocaine.

-The first step in diagnosis is to conduct a comprehensive examination to rule out other causes of the person's symptoms.
-Testing to rule out other conditions fosters trust between the provider and the person affected.
+A comprehensive examination to rule out other causes of the person's symptoms is key to diagnosis; testing to rule out other conditions fosters trust between the provider and the person affected.
 To check for parasitic infestations, providers use skin examinations, skin biopsies, dermatologic tests and laboratory analyses.
-A detailed lab analysis can rule out other causes.
-Examples of such analyses include complete blood count, comprehensive metabolic panel, erythrocyte sedimentation rate, C-reactive protein, urinalysis for toxicology and thyroid-stimulating hormone.
-Tests may also be done for "human immunodeficiency virus, syphilis, viral hepatitis, B_{12} or folate deficiency", and allergies.
-Additionally, the provider might review medications that may cause similar symptoms.
+A detailed lab analysis to rule out other causes includes complete blood count, comprehensive metabolic panel, erythrocyte sedimentation rate, C-reactive protein, urinalysis for toxicology and thyroid-stimulating hormone.
+Bacterial infections may be present as a result of the individual constantly manipulating their skin.
+Depending on symptoms, tests may also be done for "human immunodeficiency virus, syphilis, viral hepatitis, B_{12} or folate deficiency", and allergies.
+Other conditions that can cause itching skin are also ruled out; this includes a review of medications that may lead to similar symptoms.

 Differential

-Healthcare professionals first distinguish delusional parasitosis from actual infections like scabies or mites.
-Other possible causes of these symptoms include exposure to agricultural products or fiberglass, pet-induced dermatitis, and moth/caterpillar dermatitis.
+DP must be distinguished from scabies or mites.
+Pruritus and other skin conditions are most commonly caused by mites, but may also be caused by agricultural products from agricultural products, pet-induced dermatitis, caterpillar/moth dermatitis, or exposure to fiberglass.

-Providers may also check for other related psychiatric conditions.
-Examples include schizophrenia, anxiety disorders, obsessive–compulsive disorder, dementia, delirium, affective or substance-induced psychoses, and medical conditions that cause psychosis.
-Several drugs may also cause such symptoms, such as amphetamines, dopamine agonists, opioids, and cocaine.
-Providers may also check for medical conditions that may cause such symptoms.
-Examples include hypothyroidism, and kidney or liver disease.
+Other related psychiatric conditions to be ruled out include schizophrenia, anxiety disorders, obsessive–compulsive disorder, dementia, delirium, affective or substance-induced psychoses, and medical conditions that cause psychosis.

-Many of these physiological and environmental factors are capable of inducing a "crawling" sensation.
-It is considered a delusion when one becomes fixated on the sensation and its possible meaning.
-This fixation may develop into DP.
+Several drugs, legal or illegal, such as amphetamines, dopamine agonists, opioids, and cocaine may also cause the skin sensations reported.
+Diseases that must be ruled out in differential diagnosis include hypothyroidism, and kidney or liver disease.
+Many of these physiological factors, as well as environmental factors such as airborne irritants, are capable of inducing a "crawling" sensation in otherwise healthy individuals; some people become fixated on the sensation and its possible meaning, and this fixation may then develop into DP.